thinkst/canarytools-docs/docs/console-settings/ignore-lists.md

         description: A valid auth token
     response: JSON structure with result indicator.
   test_hostname_ignored:
-    name: Test If Hostname is Ignored
+    name: Test if Hostname is Ignored
     url: /api/v1/settings/is_hostname_whitelisted
     method: GET
     description: Test if a given hostname has been ignored.